-by ventilating all the issues at one hearing particularly where there is more than one issue that might be readily dispositive of the matter.
-It is only after careful thought has been given to the anticipated course of the litigation as a whole that it will be possible properly to determine whether it is convenient to try an issue separately."
+careful thought has been given to the anticipated course of the litigation as a whole that it will be possible properly to determine whether it is convenient to try an issue separately."

 - 3. Depending on the circumstance of each case, the Tribunal may grant a separation order if the requirements of HCR 33(4) are satisfied. - 4.
-In Allens Meshco (Pty) Ltd and Others v Competition Commission,2 the Tribunal stated that convenience does not only relate to the parties' convenience but also the convenience of the court granting the separation. - 5.
-In Loungefoam (Pty) Ltd and Another v Competition Commission3 (Loungefoam), the Tribunal had to decide whether or not it should grant a separation order where the applicant, Loungefoam, sought to have its defence of a single economic entity heard separately from the other wider issues arising from the complaint referral against it.
+In Competition Commission v Allens Meshco (Pty) Ltd and Others,2 the Tribunal stated that convenience does not only relate to the parties' convenience but also the convenience of the court granting the separation. - 5.
+In Competition Commission v Loungefoam (Pty) Ltd3 (Loungefoam), the Tribunal had to decide whether or not it should grant a separation order where the applicant, Loungefoam, sought to have its defence of a single economic entity heard separately from the other wider issues arising from the complaint referral against it.
 The Commission did not oppose this application.4 - 6.
 After considering the submissions made by all parties and the legal authorities cited above, the Tribunal declined to separate the single economic entity issue from the wider issues.
 The Tribunal listed the number of factors it had regard to in arriving at its decision. - 7.
 First there was no consensus between the parties whether the matter was capable of separation.
-It would indeed be futile to order separation if the parties remain in dispute as to where the separating line gets drawn.5 Second, if the Tribunal had to order the separation, it would effectively be denying the
+It would indeed be futile to order separation if the parties remain in dispute as to where the separating line gets drawn.5 Second, if the Tribunal had to order the separation, it would effectively be denying the Commission to bring a case in the manner that it wished to do so.
+After all, the Commission is dominus litis in a complaint referral and must be given a fair opportunity to present its case before prematurely confining it.6 Proceeding with a case in its entirety does not restrict respondents from objecting to the leading of evidence that does not form part of a case against them.7 In addition, hearing a case in its entirety avoids having to run two proceedings and calling witnesses for the second time.
+Finally, on the issue of fairness the Tribunal considered that Feltex, the 3rd respondent, could have an interest in the evidence led in respect of the three counts.
+If such evidence was led in its absence, this would be unfair to Feltex.
+Nor would it be fair for the witnesses, were the issues separated, to give the same testimony in subsequent proceedings.8